Thinking about how to get rid of a plantar wart that appears grainy, hard, and fleshy?

 Oregano oil is known to curb the growth of papillomavirus due to the presence of carvacrol.
 Firstly, you need to prepare a solution by diluting the oil with olive or coconut oil.
-Soon after you have applied the diluted solution on the wart, you must apply a duct tape for quick results.
-Make sure you do this 4 to 5 times in a day.

 9. Lemon Essential Oil

-In case you tend to scratch your skin, then you should apply a few drops of lemon essential oil directly.
+In case you tend to scratch your skin, you should apply a few drops of lemon essential oil directly.
 Ensure that you follow this step 3 to 4 times a day.